profsmith89/ctps/_sources/chap10.md

     return d
 ```

-Let's run some simple tests to see if this work and what we might have forgotten.
+Let's run some simple tests to see if this works and what we might have forgotten.
 We will use Python's ability to easily create multiline strings using triple quotes.

 ```{code-block} python
 ---